Askaniy/TrueColorTools/README.md

 lang = user.lang("ru") # the same as user.lang("Russian") and user.lang("Русский")
 ```

-The tools support English and Russian.
-German is a stub in the file for storing titles in different languages, [`strings.py`](Scripts/strings.py).
-If someone wants to add support for any language, this can be easily done.
+TCT supports English, German and Russian.
+If you want to add support for your language, you can do it in the same way as Russian and German in [`strings.py`](Scripts/strings.py).